Top 10 International Scholarship Opportunities for Women

 This fellowship programme was established in 1938 in honor of renowned pilot and Zontian, Amelia Earhart.
 The Amelia Earhart Fellowship is offered annually to 35 women who wish to undertake Ph.D./doctoral degrees in aerospace engineering and space sciences in universities or colleges across the world offering accredited post-graduate courses and degrees in approved fields.
 Beneficiaries receive US$10,000 which is what the fellowship is worth.

 The Forté Fellows Program is aimed at raising the number of women enrolling in MBA programmes.
 It offers fellowships to women who wish to embark on full-time, part-time or executive MBA education at business schools approved or recognized by the fellowship awarding board.
 Apart from the funding received as fellowships awarded by Forté member schools, beneficiaries also acquire exposure to leading companies in the Forté network.

 The FINCAD Women in Finance Scholarship Programme provides funding opportunities to women interested in enrolling to study Finance at graduate-level.
-Beneficiaries receive an award of US$10,000 offered by the scholarship board.
+Beneficiaries receive an award of up to US$20,000 offered by the scholarship board.